-Papers are initially screened quickly for potential for discussion by the Discussion Meetings Committee.
-If the papers pass this stage, it is usual for the Committee then to seek detailed reports from four or five specialist reviewers via the appropriate sponsoring Section or by itself.
-All members of the Committee are encouraged to look at all submissions and to give their views.
-The Discussion Papers Editor gathers the reports, and the Section's summary of their content is presented for an assessment by the Committee.
-The decision that is reached is then be conveyed to the authors by the Discussion Papers Editor.
+Papers are quickly and initially screened by the Discussion Meetings Committee for their potential for discussion.
+If the paper passes this stage, the Committee typically seeks detailed reports from four or five specialist reviewers, either through the appropriate sponsoring Section or directly.
+All members of the Committee are encouraged to look at all submissions and provide their input.
+The Discussion

+Papers Editor then gathers the reports, and the Section's summary of their content is presented for an assessment by the Committee.
+The final decision is communicated to the authors by the Discussion Papers Editor.